+NOVEMBER 2021

-INITIAL ENGAGEMENT & DATA GATHERING NOVEMBER 2021
+INITIAL ENGAGEMENT & DATA GATHERING

-ONGOING COMMUNITY STAKEHOLDER ENGAGEMENT

-----

-BLUEPRINT IMPLEMENTATION

-STRATEGIC PLAN TIMELINE OF PHASES
+PHASE

+01

 The Maryland State Board of Education and the Maryland State Department of Education have envisioned the development and release of the Strategic Plan in three phases that span from October 2022 to June 2023.

-IMPLEMENTATION & CONTINUOUS IMPROVEMENT

-JULY 2023 & BEYOND

-01

-OCTOBER 2022

-Initial Release Mission, Vision, Values, Priorities and Enablers 02

-FEBRUARY 2023

-Refine Phase 1

-Release Goals

-and Metrics

-03
+PHASE

 JUNE 2023

-Finalize Phase 1 & 2 Identify Flagship Programs, Initiatives, and Strategies
+Finalize Phase 1 & 2 Release Targets Identify Flagship Programs, Initiatives, and Strategies

 PHASE 01

+PHASE

-Extending from November 2021 to October 2022, this phase has focused on gaining initial input from a wide range of stakeholders representing the diversity of the state.
-Through multiple methods, from a statewide survey to round tables and listening sessions, to the State Superintendent shadowing students in schools throughout the state, we learned what mattered most to our communities to transform public education in Maryland.
+Extending from November 2021 to October 2022, this phase focused on gaining initial input from a wide range of stakeholders representing the diversity of the state.
+Through multiple methods, from a statewide survey to roundtables and listening sessions, to the State Superintendent shadowing students in schools throughout the state, we learned what mattered most to our communities to transform public education in Maryland.
 The feedback we received helped shape the Strategic Plan's foundational elements, specifically the vision, mission, values, priorities, and enablers.

+Between October 2022 and February 2023, the State Board and the Maryland State Department of Education continued to engage with our communities to refine the Phase 1 elements of the Strategic Plan, and develop the goals and metrics linked to each of the priorities and enablers outlined in Phase 1.
+Engagement took the form of regional data walks with stakeholders, ongoing student shadows, and a new series of roundtables and community events.
+The goals and metrics released in this phase provide insight on our direction as we move into Phase 3.

+ONGOING COMMUNITY STAKEHOLDER ENGAGEMENT

+BLUEPRINT IMPLEMENTATION

+JULY 2023 & BEYOND

+IMPLEMENTATION & CONTINUOUS IMPROVEMENT

 PHASE 02

-Between October 2022 and February 2023, the State Board and the Maryland State Department of Education will continue to engage with our communities to refine the Phase 1 elements of the Strategic Plan, and develop the goals and metrics linked to each of the priorities outlined in Phase 1.
-Engagement will take the form of regional data conversations with stakeholders, ongoing student shadows, and a new series of round tables and listening sessions.
-The goals and metrics will be released in February 2023.

 PHASE 03

-Between February and June 2023, we will engage with stakeholders to identify flagship strategies, initiatives, and programs to achieve the goals and metrics developed in Phase 2.
+Between February and June 2023, we will engage with stakeholders to identify flagship strategies, initiatives, and programs and set targets to achieve the goals developed in Phase 2.
 This work will be informed by best-in-class research and involve in-depth conversations with education experts, practitioners, and decision makers from early childhood to K-12 education and from the business community to institutions of higher education.
-The complete Strategic Plan will be released in June 2023, and will anchor the vision, mission, values, priorities, enablers, goals, and flagship programs, initiatives, and strategies to the Blueprint's promise of an excellent and equitable education for every child.
+The complete Strategic Plan will be released in June 2023.
+It will anchor the vision, mission, values, priorities, enablers, goals, metrics, targets, and the flagship programs, initiatives, and strategies to the Blueprint's promise of an excellent and equitable education for every child.

 ENGAGING WITH OUR STAKEHOLDERS

-Maryland public schools serve to prepare our future workforce and future community leaders and it is critical that we hear from as many people as possible throughout the process.
+Maryland public schools serve to prepare our future workforce and future community leaders, and it is critical that we hear from as many people as possible throughout the process.
 This work will be the basis for creating transformational change in Maryland's education system.
 The guiding objective is to build processes and create space for stakeholder input as we work to develop a Strategic Plan, while seeking out and prioritizing new and underrepresented voices.
 The Strategic Plan will guide the State Board and the Maryland State Department of Education's organizational direction as we implement the Blueprint for Maryland's Future.